Viburnum edule: Ecology

+Uses

+With the seeds removed, the fruit is commonly consumed fresh and can be used to prepare foods such as jams and jellies.

-Multiple parts of the Viburnum edule plant have been used in herbal medicine.
+Multiple parts of the plant have been used in herbal medicine.
 The berries can be used to prepare herbal cough medicines, while the roots have been used to make tea for relief of tooth pain or a sore throat.
-The twigs of the plant can be chewed or gargled as a tea to also treat sore throat.
+The twigs of the plant can be chewed or gargled as a tea to treat sore throat.
 Lip sores have been treated by massaging the closed flower buds of V. edule on the lips.
 Modern research efforts have found that the fruit contains high levels of antioxidants.

 Numerous Indigenous peoples have traditionally used the plant.
 The Nuxalk people from the Bella Coola region of British Columbia utilize the berries for food due to the plant's rapid growth rate and high berry production.
 Notably, a single Viburnum edule shrub can produce a yield of up to 100 berries.
-Multiple First Nations groups on the northwestern coast of North America have cultivated Viburnum edule plants, planting them in wild forest gardens.
+Multiple First Nations groups on the northwestern coast of North America have cultivated V. edule plants, planting them in wild forest gardens.
 Consumption of the berries was mentioned in multiple origin myths of the Haida people, often depicted as the food eaten at feasts or consumed by supernatural beings.
 Inuit peoples near the Nain settlement in Newfoundland and Labrador are also known to traditionally collect the wild fruits.